MatNLP/SMedBERT/README.md

 ## Use your own KG (New).
 Since the Authorization in DXY is very slow, and keeping people always waiting is embarrassing, I summarize the pre-training process as follow so you can use your own KG to play the model!
 ### KG format.
 Our framework only need to use entities( with their corresponding alias and types) and relations bewteen them in your KG.
-In fact, the alias are only used to linking the spans in the input sentence to the enities in KG, and so when a custom entit-linker is available for your KG, the alias are not nessary.
+In fact, the alias are only used to linking the spans in the input sentence to the enities in KG, and so when a custom entit-linker is available for your KG, the alias are not necessary.
 ### Step 1: Train TransR embedding with your data.
 The entity, relation and transfer matrix weights are nessary to use our framework, as you see in [there](https://github.com/MatNLP/SMedBERT/blob/15808263a03930eef173b485b5330abfc575509c/run_pretraining_stream.py#L81-L87).
 I recommend to use [DGL-KE](https://github.com/awslabs/dgl-ke) to train the embedding since it is fast and scale to very large KG.
 ### Step 2: Train the entities rank weights.